 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where zinkenite typically forms.
+Look in hydrothermal veins country, the host setting where zinkenite typically forms.
 If you start seeing stibnite, jamesonite, pyrite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous crystals, often in parallel or radiating groups habit, so train your eye for that shape before scanning the outcrop.